jeffreysorgen/golf-club-sensors/activity.md

 #
 ## Enable Accelerometer together
 - Enable BOTH Accelerometer and BLE into _new_ custom sketch
-  - This could have been done in the prior step!
+  - _This could have been done in the prior step!_
-- **Test** Accelerometer, that it works as before
+- TEST the Accelerometer, that it works as before
-  - **WATCH** that the Android displays "Ready" to "Resting" and back again
+  - WATCH that the Android displays "Ready" to "Resting" and back again
+  - Get screenshot and post here.
-- Utilize BATTERY SOLUTION described [*here*](#battery-info) and [the image *here*](#battery)
+- Utilize BATTERY SOLUTION described [*here*](#battery-info) or see [the setup *here*](#battery)

 #### Finish connecting BLE 100% as planned before moving on to the SDK part

 ## Enable Smartphone to BEEP
+- When creating this sketch, we must create a new Development Sketch, "_dev-sdk-ble-BLE-pitches_".
+- For the sketch here, since it's for immediate development, just create high and low pitches for the transitions into Ready and Resting states, respectively, and we'll save the code for future reference.
+- Probably later create a third sketch that combines code from _golf-swing-acc_, the new inclusive sketch, and this _dev_ sketch.

+#### Description
-**Description** Proof of feasibility.
+Proof of feasibility.
 Beep triggered by in/out of Ready state is not for final product, but good for this development, because there is other activity that will require prompting smartphone to act on something in some way.
 - Requires App Development: Use [**nRF Connect SDK**](https://www.nordicsemi.com/Products/Development-software/nrf-connect-sdk)
 - Enable smartphone functions via nRF (Requires SDK)
 - What can be configured in my phone that receives commands from the nRF Connect application?